-One of the hardest parts of leading for me has been the things I’ve had to learn or do that may have been contrary to the way I would have naturally done them – or wanted to do them.
+One of the hardest parts of leading for me has been the things I’ve had to learn or do which may have been contrary to the way I would have naturally done them – or wanted to do them.

 So I decided to share some of the hardest paradigms I have had to learn in order to be effective as a leader.

-Here are 7 hard paradigms I had to learn to be an effective leader:
+Here are 7 hard paradigms to be an effective leader:

-What paradigms have you learned that have helped you be a more effective leader?
+What paradigms have you learned, which have helped you be a more effective leader?